jamesbvaughan/jamesbvaughan.com/_posts/2017-3-6-python-twilio-scraping.md

 made me a lot more confident to create things like this in the future.
 If you're new to the tools I use in this post,
-I hope that reading it helps you feel ocmfortable getting started with them!
+I hope that reading it helps you feel comfortable getting started with them!

 ### Choosing a Language